 Tretinoin (Retin A)

-If you are using any of the following products, your skin may be thinner and more prone to sensitivity and/or lifting during waxing.
+We will be cautious when waxing if: You are using any of the following products as your skin may be thinner and more prone to sensitivity and/or lifting during waxing.
+It is highly recommended you stop using any of these products at least 5-7 days before you wax.

 Other acne medications